How to Build Credit in 8 Simple Steps

 You can build credit with no balance on your credit card.
 And there are many options with no annual fee to choose from.

 8. Watch & Learn

 Significant credit-score gains may be measured in months, but fluctuations occur daily.
 And WalletHub is the only website that offers free credit scores updated that often.
 Seeing how, and if, your credit score changes from day to day will tell you a lot about how the process works and what impact certain actions have on your rating.
 WalletHub’s customized credit analysis will also tell you exactly where you can improve and how to do so.Get Your Free Credit Repair Estimate

 You can and should apply this same principle to your monthly credit-card and loan statements.
 Keeping a close eye on these documents could help you identify inaccurate charges or patterns of overspending.

 Now that you know how to build credit from the ground floor, it’s time to go out and do it.
 If you follow these tips, you’ll be setting yourself up for a brighter financial future and a whole lot of savings.

-As you embark on your journey to top WalletFitness, it might also be helpful to know a bit more about what not to do.
+As you embark on your journey to top WalletFitness®, it’s also helpful to know what not to do.
 So check out WalletHub’s articles explaining why credit scores drop and the damage that derogatory marks can do.